Sell USDINR; target of 64.30 - 64.20: ICICI Direct

 Debt market

-Government bonds fell for the first time in five sessions, as investors took profits ahead of the US FOMC meeting.
-May inflation fell sharply to 2.18% from 2.99% in April • The benchmark 6.97% 2026 bond yield rose to 6.52% from 6.50% in the previous session • Yield on the US 10 - year rose to 2.21% from 2.20% in the previous session.Forex (US$/INR)
+Government bonds fell for a second day, as investors sold debt to benefit from price gains early last week • The GoI benchmark 6.
+79 % 2027 bond yield rose to 6.
+49% from 6.
+48% in the previous session • Yield on the US 10 - y ear declined to 2.15 % from 2.16% in previous session.Forex (US$/INR)

-The rupee fell to a more - than - one - week low against US$, in line with Asian peers, as weak global risk appetite weighed on domestic equities ahead of the US Federal Reserve’s monetary pol icy review • The US$ fell against major currencies ahead of US fed FOMC meeting , which concludes on Wednesday .
-Although an interest rate hike of 25 bps is almost expected, traders await the future rate hike prospects and economic outlook from the Fed.
-The US$JPY pair could fall sharply if the Fed remain s dovish on its economic outlook assessment.Strategy
+The rupee posted its first weekly loss in four weeks against the US$ , as expectation of a third interest rate increase in the US this year remained firm after the just concluded Fed Monetary meeting • The US$ fell against major currencies as dollar gains over Japanese Yen were more than offset by losses in the British pound and Euro.
+JPY fell sharply against most majors as the B o J maintained its easy monetary policy leading to further widenig policy divergence between B o J and other major central banks.Strategy

-In the currency futures market, the most traded dollar - rupee June co ntract on the NSE ended at 64.40.
-The June contract open interest increased 0.65 % from the previous day • July contract open interest increased 310% in the last session • We expect the US$ to meet supply pressure at higher levels .
-Utilise up sides in the pair to go short on the US$INR pair.
+In the currency futures market, the most traded dollar - rupee June contract on the NSE ended at 64.52.
+The June contract open interest declined 1 3.45 % from the previous day • July contract open interest increased 2.60 % in the previous session • We expect the US$ to find resistance at higher levels.
+Utilise upsides in the pair to go short on the US$INR pair.

 Intra-day strategy